 Condenser transducer types have capsules that are essential capacitors.
 Capacitors used to be called condensers.
 Hence the name condenser.

-Condenser microphone capsules need a voltage in order to function properly.
+Condenser microphone capsules need a charging voltage to function properly.
 Electret material supplies a quasi-permanent voltage across the mic capsule.
 Hence the name electret.

-Note that electret microphones require DC biasing to properly power their FET impedance converters.
+Note that electret microphones require DC biasing to power their FET impedance converters properly.

 To learn more about FETs and microphones, check out my articles What Are FETs & What Is Their Role In Microphone Design? and Do All Microphones Have Transformers And Transistors? (+ Mic Examples).